-At this point, it is important to be critical again.
-Spencer relies exclusively on the work by Rosenberg and collaborators, but other population geneticists and scientists raise several issues concerning those studies (Serre and Paabo 2004; Tishkoff and Kidd 2004; DeSalle and Tattersall
+At this point, it is important to be critical about science and how Spencer uses it.
+Spencer relies exclusively on the work by Rosenberg and collaborators, but other population geneticists and scientists raise several issues concerning those studies (Serre and Paabo 2004; Tishkoff and Kidd 2004; DeSalle and Tattersall 2018).

-2018).
 The algorithm STRUCTURE is designed to generate clusters and, thus, it will necessarily emphasize genetic differentiation among humans.
 However, it is well-known that genetic differences among humans are extremely small and increase gradually with geographical distance (Serre and Paabo 2004; Fujimura et al. 2014).
 If we systematically sample DNA from individuals across the globe, we will find clines rather than clusters.
 Moreover, if we extensively sample DNA from individuals in Africa, STRUCTURE will produce clusters (as it always does) that look rather different (Tishkoff et al. 2009).
 The reason is that most genetic diversity exists within Africa.
 So, instead of five clusters each representing one continental population, many clusters would represent different African groups.
+One important upshot of these criticisms is that the results obtained by Rosenberg et al. (2002, 2005) are not surprising in an important sense: they only obtain given specific decisions of where to sample DNA, what variants to include, etc. (Reardon 2005).

-It is also important to notice that scientists must stipulate the number of clusters in STRUCTURE.
+Additionally, it is important to notice that STRUCTURE requires stipulating the number of clusters beforehand.
 Hence, there is nothing distinctively natural about grouping humans into five rather than six, seven, or any other number of clusters (Winsberg 2022).
-For reasons like this, one should not assume that human continental populations represent a privileged or significant level of genetic differentiation.
-In other words, while human continental populations have slight genetic differences, they cannot sufficiently explain human genetic variation and might even detract us from that explanation.4
+For reasons like this, one should not assume that human continental populations represent a privileged or significant level of genetic differentiation (Hochman 2014).
+In other words, while human continental populations have slight genetic differences, they cannot sufficiently capture human genetic variation and might even distract us from offering a fully accurate representation of this variation.7 When Spencer decides to focus on K=5 and Rosenberg (2002), he ends up ignoring key facts about human genetic variation, such as that only an extremely low amount of variation (1.53%) is not explained by geographical distance (Hochman 2014).

-Despite the criticisms above, Quayshawn Spencer argues that the set of five human continental populations is real.
-Both the set as a whole and each individual continental populations are real biological kinds (2019a, 100).
-This leads him to develop a theory of what counts as real biological kinds (Spencer 2012; 2016; 2019).
-According to him, these kinds must satisfy three conditions.
+Despite the criticisms above, Spencer argues that the set of five human continental populations is real.
+He states that both the set as a whole and each individual continental populations are real biological kinds (2019a, 100).
+To justify these claims, Spencer relies on a particular theory of what counts as real biological kinds (Spencer 2012; 2016; 2019).
+According to him, real biological kinds must satisfy three conditions.
 First, they must be part of a well-ordered scientific research program (hereafter SRP).
 Second, they must be useful for producing scientific generalizations in this research program.
 Third, these generalizations must be warranted in that research program such that the categories underwriting the generalizations are epistemically justified in that program.
 Spencer claims that the set of five human continental populations satisfies these conditions, as I will explain next.
+After explaining how Spencer arrives at those claims, once again I raise problems to his argument.